Ladies and gentlemen,

 We need to be broad in our thinking.
 The Asia-Pacific region has already done much to change its energy mix … but as coal use continues to increase and air quality worsens, much more is needed.
 We need to work together.
 In fact, Shell is in many ways heading on the same path, towards a transport system of many solutions.

 Take battery electric cars.
 China, for one, accounts for about half of global production.
 It now has the most electric vehicles on the road – ahead of even the USA.
-Indonesia has introduced incentives for electric cars on imports and battery manufacturing.
+Indonesia is considering tax incentives to boost the battery industry.
 In Singapore, the ride-hailing app Grab will start using 200 new electric vehicles from next year.

 Shell is increasing its involvement too.
 We recently opened our first Shell Recharge station in China, after our launch in the UK and the Netherlands.
 In Europe, we signed a deal with IONITY, an operator of high-powered vehicle charging networks.
 We also acquired NewMotion, one of Europe’s largest providers of charge points, operating more than 40,000 private points for homes and businesses.